-The duality relation \eqref{eq_duality} implies that any availability of WW knowledge about the quantum object's path causes a reduction of the interference pattern's visibility, i.e. the quantum object's ability to interfere with itself.
+The duality relation \eqref{eq_duality} implies that any availability of WW knowledge about the quantum object's path causes a reduction of the interference pattern's visibility, i.e., the quantum object's ability to interfere with itself.
 Vice versa, given the visibility of the interference pattern, the amount of WW knowledge that is \textit{principally available}, commonly termed \textit{distinguishability}, is upper bounded by $\sqrt{1-\mathcal{V}^2}$.
-The problem of how to achieve this optimal WW knowledge has been solved in \cite{Englert:1996}.
+The problem of how to achieve this optimal WW knowledge has been solved~\cite{Englert:1996}.

-Here we present a feed-forward protocol that enables us to exceed this limit.
-To do so, we derive a dependence of the WW knowledge on the observable chosen for the readout at the which-way detector (WWD) in Section~\ref{section_WWD_formalism}.
-In addition, we observe that, in general, the amount of WW knowledge obtained is correlated to the QO's phase and can, in certain cases, lead to a local surpassing of the duality relation \cite{schilling2012phase}.
+Here, we present a protocol that enables us to exceed this limit via feed-forward of phase information.
+To do so, we derive a dependence of the WW knowledge on the observable chosen for the readout at the which-way detector (WWD).
+We then observe that, in general, the amount of WW knowledge obtained is correlated to the QO's phase~\cite{Schilling:2012} and can, in certain cases, lead to a local surpassing of the duality relation.
 This enables us to maximize the WW knowledge individually for each experimental run by first detecting the QO after passage through the interferometer at the screen.
-The resulting phase information is then utilized to choose the WWD observable that returns the highest possible WW knowledge for the found phase.
-We derive the phase-dependent WW knowledge and present the feed-forward protocol and the resulting maximized WW knowledge in Section~\ref{section_Delayed_Choice}.
-Finally, we demonstrate that this protocol enables us to surpass the limit set by the duality relation \eqref{eq_duality} and present numerical results for the amount of WW knowledge increase achieved compared to the previously known optimization strategy from \cite{Englert:1996}.
+The resulting phase information is then feed-forwarded and utilized to choose the WWD observable that returns the highest possible WW knowledge for the found phase.
+Finally, we demonstrate that this protocol allows to surpass the limit set by the duality relation \eqref{eq_duality}.
+We present analytical and numerical results for the increase of WW knowledge achieved compared to the previously known optimization strategy~\cite{Englert:1996}.